+7.11.
+FOS will:

-- 7.7 FOS will monitor and report on our Code compliance. - 7.8 FOS will prepare annual public reports containing aggregate industry data and consolidated analysis on Code compliance. - 7.9 FOS will: - a) receive allegations about breaches of this Code; - b) investigate all alleged breaches 17; - c) provide the opportunity for us to respond to alleged breaches; - d) determine whether a breach has occurred; - e) agree with us our corrective action and timeframes, and monitor completion; - f) determine if corrective measures have been implemented by us within the agreed timeframe; and - g) report any failure to correct the breach to the Code Compliance Committee within 10 business days of the expiry of the agreed timeframe.
+- a) receive allegations about breaches of this Code; - b) investigate all alleged breaches18; - c) provide the opportunity for us to respond to alleged breaches; - d) determine whether a breach has occurred; - e) agree with us our corrective action and time frames, and monitor completion; - f) determine if corrective measures have been implemented by us within the agreed time frame; and - g) report any failure to correct the breach to the Code Compliance Committee within 10 business days of the expiry of the agreed time frame. - 7.12.
+FOS will report to the Code Compliance Committee on: - a) a significant breach of this Code including our agreed corrective action; - b) on the outcomes of FOS Code compliance monitoring reviews; and - any incidents where we are unable to reach agreement with FOS regarding corrective action;